 This was the most uncertain part of his plan.
-Finding a bar that was occasionally frequented by priests of the Iridescent Tones had been easy enough.
-Getting into a barfight, then ending it by striking one of those same priests, had been equally simple.
-Hallandrens took their religious figures very seriously--Vasher’s actions had earned him not the usual imprisonment in a local jail, but a trip to the royal dungeons themselves.
+Finding a tavern that was occasionally frequented by priests of the Iridescent Tones had been easy enough.
+Getting into a bar fight, then ending it by striking one of those same priests, had been equally simple.
+Hallandrens took their religious figures very seriously--Vasher’s actions had earned him not the usual imprisonment in a local jail, but a trip to the God King’s dungeons themselves.

-And, knowing what kind of men tended to guard such dungeons, he’d had a pretty good idea that they would try to draw Nightblood, giving him the distraction he’d needed to get the keys.
-However, all of that pointed toward what he would now attempt.
-The uncertain part of the plan.
+And, knowing what kind of men tended to guard such dungeons, he’d had a pretty good idea that they would try to draw Nightblood.
+That had given him the distraction he’d needed to get the keys.

-It stood before him.
+But now came the uncertain part.

 Vasher stopped, Awakened cloak rustling.
-Cells extended to either side in the dim light, lining the hallway.
+Cells extended to either side of him in the dim light, lining the hallway.
 He’d stopped beside one in particular, however.
-It was easy to spot--a patch of stone two cells wide had been drained of color, leaving the walls grey and dull, like the wooden door of the cell itself.
+It was easy to spot, for around it a patch of stone two cells wide had been drained of color, leaving the walls grey and dull, like the wooden door of the cell itself.

 It was a place to imprison an Awakener.
-Drawing out the color wouldn’t leave an Awakener powerless, but it would hinder them, force them to use more Breath to compensate.
-Vasher stepped up to the door, looking through the bars toward the shining figure inside.
+No color meant no Awakening.
+Vasher stepped up to the door, looking through the bars toward the figure inside.

 The man hung from the ceiling, naked and chained.
+And his color was vibrant to Vasher’s eyes, the color of his skin pure, his ragged clothing deep and brown.

-But, more importantly, the man was gagged.
-Lack of color to Bleed could be overcome.
-Indeed, with enough Breath, one could Awaken nearly anything--even if it had no human form or focus at all.
-The Command, however, was vital.
-A man who could not speak clearly could perform no Awakening.
+The man was gagged.
+Another precaution.
+In order to Awaken, the man would need three things: Breath, color, and a command.
+A man who could not speak clearly could bring nothing to life.

 The Harmonics and the Hues, some called it.
 The Iridescent tones.
-The relationship between color and sound, the requirement of spoken Command to activate the Breath.
-No stuttering, no mispronunciation, was allowed.
+The relationship between color and sound.
+A Command had to be spoken to give an object life--any stuttering, any mispronunciation, would invalidate the Awakening, leaving the Breath drawn out, but the object unable to act.
 The Commands had to be delivered clearly and firmly, in the Awakener’s own native language.

-Vasher used the prison keys to unlock the door to this room, then walked slowly inside.
-The man before him glowed with an aura of color, a manifestation of the many Breaths he held.
+Vasher used the prison keys to unlock the cell door, then stepped inside.
+The aura of color this man gave off was a manifestation of the many Breaths he held.
 Hundreds upon hundreds of them.
-As many as a thousand, perhaps--which Vasher distinguish only see because of the unnatural number of Breaths he himself held.

-He had seen figures much brighter--ones that shined like the suns themselves, though with colors that were deep and true, rather than blinding.
-The Returned, known as Gods here in Hallandren, glowed with such force.
-This man didn’t have that much Iridescence--he was, perhaps, as bright as a well-oiled lantern.

-It was enough, however.
-Far more than Vasher himself had.
-Though Vasher couldn’t see his own Iridescence, to others who held at least fifty Breaths he would glow slightly, the colors he wore more vibrant.
-However, because he only held a relatively small amount of Breath, one would have to approach very close to him to notice the change.

-He couldn’t really complain about that, not in his current situation--if any of the guards had noticed his weight of Breath, he would have found himself gagged and bound, chained to the ceiling much in the same way as the figure before him.

-The man raised an eyebrow as Vasher approached.
+Anyone would be able to notice an aura that strong, though it was much easier for someone who had reached the First Heightening.

+The prisoner swung in his bonds, eying Vasher with a bruised face that seemed to belie the brilliant color of his aura.
+Vasher had seen auras much brighter--he had seen men with so much BioChroma that they made colors seem to shine with their radiance.
+The Returned, known as gods here in Hallandren, had that effect.

+Still, this man’s level of BioChroma was impressive.
+He had far more than Vasher did.
+To regular men, the only noticeable indication of Vasher’s Breath would be the very slight increase in the vibrancy of colors around him.
+It was so small that almost everyone missed it.

+The man continued to study Vasher, gagged lips bleeding slightly from lack of water.
 Vasher paused only briefly, then reached up and pulled the gag free.

-“You,” the prisoner whispered, coughing slightly and wiping his lips with his lips, manacled hands clanking.
-“Here to free me?”
+“You,” the prisoner whispered, coughing slightly and licking his lips, manacled hands clanking.
+“Are you here to free me?”